Work through Roofing Storm Lead Intake Script

 Roofing is surge-driven and trust-sensitive, so a storm-specific intake resource helps teams create order when homeowner demand spikes after bad weather.

 Treat Roofing Storm Lead Intake Script as one operating piece, not a loose template pack.
-For roofing operators, a storm-lead call flow covering damage type, timing, access, and occupancy should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For roofing operators, a storm-lead call flow covering damage type, timing, access, and occupancy should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.